DworkinLab/Bio720/README.md

 **PLEASE NOTE THE ROOM CHANGE for Monday, ETB 227**

-- Monday and Tuesda7 (control flow)
+- Monday and Tuesday (control flow)
     - [control flow fundamentals](./R_exercises/Bio720_R_InClass_Control_flow_fundamentals.Rmd)
     - [This is the script we will be using in class](./R_exercises/Bio720_R_InClass_Control_flow_worked_example.Rmd)
     - [The script with answers](./R_exercises/Bio720_R_InClass_Control_flow_worked_answers.Rmd)